 Flowerhorn Aquarium Setup and Flowerhorn Care Tips

 Flowerhorn is a big fish, creates a lot of waste and are territorial, so they need a tank that best suits them.
+Here is an article that will help you to set up an aquarium for your flowerhorn fish.
 A tank with the volume of 70-gallons is ideal for a single Flowerhorn Fish, but the larger the better.
 If you want to keep a breeding pair in a tank then you will need at least of 120-Gallons tank.
 If you are planning to keep other compatible fish with the Flowerhorn then you will need at least of 200-Gallons tank.

-As for the decoration, it’s difficult to create an aqua-scape or hardscape in Flowerhorn tank.
+As for the decoration, it’s difficult to create an aqua-scape or hardscape in the Flowerhorn tank.
 Because they like digging into the substrate and move decorations around the tank.
 And they don’t like plants in their tank too.
 I mostly recommend people to keep the Flowerhorn Cichlid in a bare bottom tank.
 Because it will get easier to siphon the fish waste and the tank looks good as well.
-Else, if you want to keep some kind of substrate in your tanks bottom, you can go for gravels and aquarium sand.
+Else, if you want to keep some kind of substrate in the bottom of your tank, you can go for gravels and aquarium sand.
 Make sure that you place your rock and decorations are well bedded on the glass bottom of the tank.

 Flowerhorn is hardy fish and is not as sensitive to water conditions, but this does not mean that you should not have a strict maintenance schedule.
 Because they are large fish with big apatite and are messy eaters, so it’s recommended to have very strong filtration like the Sump System.
 The tank should be cleaned weekly and you must do 10% water change every week to keep your water healthy for your fish.
 But do it carefully since they can give you a pretty nasty bite.